Ph.D., Environmental Management and Policy

 "Earth, Woods and water", Fall 2006, L.A.
 Cicero

-Conducted research in Belize, Bolivia, Colombia, Honduras, India, Indonesia (Java, Sulawesi, Kalimantan, Bali, and Lombok), Kenya, Mozambique, Pakistan, Peru, Tanzania, Uganda, Ukraine, the United Kingdom, the United States, and Venezuela.
+Conducted research in Bangeldash, Belize, Bolivia, Colombia, Honduras, India, Indonesia (Java, Sulawesi, Kalimantan, Bali, and Lombok), Kenya, Mozambique, Pakistan, Peru, Tanzania, Uganda, Ukraine, the United Kingdom, the United States, Venezuela and Zambia.

 Supervised students carrying out research in Bangladesh, Panama, Senegal, Vietnam, Zambia, and Bangladesh.